 Despite the interesting findings of the study, there are also some limitations.
 Our sample was limited, with all of our participants being white females.
 As researchers, we did not specifically target our recruitment at non-White participants, instead relying on the opportunity sample of whoever responded to our research advertisements.
 In the future it would be important to carry out research looking at breastfeeding and body image in a wider range of ethnicities.
 In terms of other pieces of future research, it would be interesting to explore more specifically different groups of breastfeeding women, rather than just women in general, as interviewed in this study.
-For example, Garner et al. (2017) (2017) report how women in larger bodies experience multiple challenges with breastfeeding that are either unique or exacerbated by their size, for example having less confidence about breastfeeding than “normal weight” women.
+For example, Garner et al. (2017) and Swanson et al (2017) report how women in larger bodies experience multiple challenges with breastfeeding that are either unique or exacerbated by their size, for example having less confidence about breastfeeding than “normal weight” women.
 It would therefore be useful to carry out a qualitative study looking exclusively at body image in larger women who are breastfeeding, to try and explore some of these issues and working on ways to resolve them.

+The mothers in our sample were women who had succeeded in breastfeeding and had all breastfed for a substantial amount of time: we did not specifically set out to achieve this and we advertised to all breastfeeding mothers or those who had breastfed within the past two years.
+In the future it would be useful to focus on different groups, for example mothers who use CMF to feed their babies, either solely or in combination with breastfeeding, to consider their views on bodies related to breast and infant feeding more generally.
+Future research exploring the experiences of women who would have liked to breastfeed but did not because of their thoughts surrounding their bodies would also be of importance.
+Additionally, as mentioned, we opened up our recruitment to all breastfeeding mothers, without any limits as to whether they had breastfed previously.
+Future research could look exclusively at first-time mothers to explore their breastfeeding experiences in relation to their bodies.

 In conclusion, our findings suggest that through a qualitative approach, women were enabled to explore a range of attitudes and emotions with regards to breastfeeding and body image.
 Overall, the wariness surrounding societal views regarding breastfeeding can influence the intention and duration of breastfeeding.
 Also, the views of others can influence how women view their body, as either performing respected key functions or losing their identity, thus affecting their intentions surrounding breastfeeding.
+Further research needs to be carried out to explore different groups of mothers and their body image experiences in relation to breastfeeding, for example mothers who would have liked to breastfeed but felt unable to due to their feelings around their bodies.

 References